 Test Functions

-Delivers reliable and precise testing exactly as promised.
+A reliable and precise tester that performs exactly as specified.

 Portability and Durability